scholarshipsPALS Legacy Fund

 - Other disciplines that show a deep commitment to helping people within the community (e.g., firefighting, law enforcement)

-Submissions are now OPEN.
+Submissions are now CLOSED.
 Applications will be accepted between October 1– April 30 of any given school year.
 Award recipients will be selected and announced by the end of May in the submission year.